BitBurrow/BitBurrow.github.io/how-to-set-up-a-bitburrow-hub.md

 ### Install BitBurrow hub

 In the commands below, replace `rxb.example.org` with your BitBurrow hub domain name and replace `1.2.3.4` with the public IP address of your BitBurrow hub host machine.
+At the `BECOME password` prompt (after the `ansible-playbook` command), enter your `sudo` password, or just press enter if there isn't one, which is the default for `lxc`.
 In most cases, the `ansible-playbook` command will fail at `Test BIND and DNS config` the first time it is run.
 This is normal.

 1. Download the installer (run inside container):
     ```